adityathapa08/ecocredit-mvp-backend/ecocredit-fullstack/README.md

 4. Open `http://127.0.0.1:5000` in your browser.

-Use any college email and a password of at least 4 characters.
-This is demo authentication; use real password verification and a strong `SECRET_KEY` before public deployment.
+Create an account with a college email and a password of at least 4 characters.
+This remains a hackathon demo: set a strong `SECRET_KEY`, use a production database, and add genuine college-email verification before public deployment.

 ## GitHub note